ionic-team/ionic-docs/src/pages/appflow/package/adding-credentials.md

 You'll need to choose the [certificate files you generated](/docs/appflow/package/credentials) and upload them as well as put in any passwords needed to access the credentials.

+Specifically for iOS, use [the generated](/docs/appflow/package/credentials) `.p12` file for the certificate, the `.mobileprovision` file for the Provisioning Profile, and the password used to generate the `.p12` file for the password.

 Once that Profile has been created, can click the `Edit` button to remove and/or upload your iOS and Android certs.